 The optional name is the name of a Windows printer, exactly as it appears in the Windows Printers box.
+The name is the entire remaining part of the command, even if it contains spaces; quotes are optional (unlike normal syntax rules).

-Or, use CHOOSEPRINTER DEFAULT to choose the current default Windows printer.
+Use CHOOSEPRINTER DEFAULT to choose the current default Windows printer.